rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ---
 id: version-v1.8.0-components-api
-title: Reaction Components API
+title: Demandomponents API
 original_id: components-api
 ---

-Most of the React components in the Reaction UI can be replaced or extended with the API outlined here.
-This allows anyone to create a custom plugin that can easily change the look of the UI and/or extend its functionality without having to edit core Reaction code.
+Most of the React components in the DemandI can be replaced or extended with the API outlined here.
+This allows anyone to create a custom plugin that can easily change the look of the UI and/or extend its functionality without having to edit core DeDemande.

 See [Full API docs](#api) below.

-## Using Reaction Components
+## Using Demandomponents

-A large percentage of the React components in the Reaction UI have been registered and can be imported into your own components like this:
+A large percentage of the React components in the DemandI have been registered and can be imported into your own components like this:

 ```js
 import { Components } from "@reactioncommerce/reaction-components";